TaitoUnited/wordpress-template/README.md

 * For a production environment: Configure correct IP on DNS record.
 * For a production environment: Configure app url in `taito-config.sh` and hostname in `scripts/wordpress/helm-prod.yaml` file.
 (TODO taito-config.sh should suffice)
 * Run `taito env apply:ENV` to create an environment.
-Use the same basic auth credentials for all environments (basic auth is disabled in production).
-Basic auth credentials don't have to be strong, but still do not reuse the same password on multiple projects.
+Use the same basic auth credentials for all environments.
+Basic auth credentials don't have to be strong, but still do not reuse the same password for multiple projects.
 Update the basic auth username/password to the `package.json` file and to the beginning of this README, if they are not up-to-date.
 * Deploy wordpress to the environment either by pushing some changes to the environment branch or by triggering the deployment manually: `taito deployment trigger:ENV`.
 * Immediately generate a new password for the admin user by using the WordPress admin GUI (`taito open admin:ENV`).
 The initial admin password is: `initial-password-change-it-on-wp-admin-immediately`.
 If the admin account is shared, save the new password to a shared password manager.
 And never use the same admin password for every environment, as dev database is committed to git.
 * TODO Connect persistent volume disk to a separate vm dedicated for file access.
 In development, rsync files also to a storage bucket for easier access?